Use Cmd/Ctrl+F to search About the Author

 Who Is This Wordy Waddie Anyhow?

 I am R.W.
-“Doc” Boyle, self appointed Head Word Wrangler and Trail Boss of The Old West Daily Reader.
+“Doc” Boyle, self appointed Head Word Wrangler and Trail Boss of Old West Daily Reader.
 I live in New Castle, a tiny town on Colorado’s Western Slope.
 I have been interested in the history of the West since I was a pup.
-Nowadays, I’m a performing historian and western entertainer ~ a Historical Portrayalist, having presented my one man show, “Doc Holliday Live: How It Was!” in well over a thousand performances over the last eighteen years in Colorado, Kansas, New Mexico, Old Mexico, Arizona and other points west. (see www.dochollidaylive.biz)
+Nowadays, I’m a performing historian and western entertainer.
+A Historical Portrayalist, having presented my one man show, “Doc Holliday Live: How It Was!”* in well over a thousand performances over the last twenty or so years in Colorado, Kansas, New Mexico, Old Mexico, Arizona and other points west.

 Find me on summertime weekends roaming the plaza at Glenwood Caverns Adventure Park (Glenwood Springs, CO) with my partner, Mike Miller as the outlaw Kid Curry, taking photos with the visitors and regaling them with stories from the lives of the deadly dentist and one of the real bad men of the Old West.
 It’s a hoot!

-I’m “The Father of the Feast” of the Ghost Walk, an annual fundraiser presented each year by the Glenwood Springs (CO) Frontier Historical Society.
-Now in its twelfth year of escorting visitors to Linwood Pioneer Cemetery on October evenings prior to Halloween for a visit with the historical figures resident therein.
-You can meet Doc, Kid Curry, Jasper Ward, Black Bill Smith and others to hear their tales of frontier Colorado (website listed on Links page).
+I’m “The Father of the Feast” of the Ghost Walk**, an annual fundraiser presented each year by the Glenwood Springs (CO) Historical Society**.
+Just completed the 16th year of escorting visitors to Linwood Pioneer Cemetery on October evenings prior to Halloween for a visit with the historical figures resident therein.
+You can meet Doc, Kid Curry, Jasper Ward, Black Bill Smith and others to hear their tales of frontier Colorado.
+(See photos on my Doc website, noted below and also find the Glenwood Springs Historical Society.

-Also a member of The Shootists; an NRA and SASS life member and a founding member of the Friends of Billy Dixon, an educational, shooting organization devoted to teaching marksmen to shoot accurately at ultra long distances with traditional and modern rifles and learn some history while they do it.
+Also: a past member of The Shootists; an NRA and SASS life member and a founding member of the now defunct, Friends of Billy Dixon, an educational, shooting organization which was devoted to teaching marksmen to shoot accurately at ultra long distances with traditional and modern rifles and learn some history while they did it.

-My self published (first and maybe only?) children’s book from last year is called The Great Galomp, check it out: available in hardcover at www.greatgalomp.com also the eBook version at Amazon, Lulu and Kobo, etc.
+My self published (first and maybe only?) children’s book is called The Great Galomp***, check it out: available in hardcover on the website and at Amazon, Lulu and Kobo, etc. (also an eBook version).

-Other (unpublished) writings include cowboy and railroad poetry and I am always working on several science fiction novels and short stories.
-I do have a poem, “Wild Horses” up on the wonderful Bar D poetry site (website listed on Links page).
+Other writings include cowboy and railroad poetry and I am always working on several science fiction novels and short stories.
+I do have a cowboy poem, “Wild Horses” up on the wonderful Bar D poetry site****, and also here on Old West Daily Reader*****.

-I’m a meat hunter of Colorado elk and mule deer but I’m getting a little too old to handle an elk by myself (my preferred way to hunt) so I’m probably going on a venison diet this year.
-(Hey, I take care of and cut and wrap my own kill.
-Its right and its yummy.
-This year it’s been teriyaki and fajitas.)
+I’m an ex-meat hunter of Colorado elk and mule deer.
+I got a little too old to handle an elk by myself (my preferred way to hunt) so I’m probably going on a store bought buffalo and beef diet henceforth.
 Oh, yes!
-Thank you, brother deer.
-May your herd continue to prosper!
+Thank you, brother deer and elk for all the good hunting years.
+May your herds continue to prosper!

 Further interests include gardening, reading, and playing 12-string guitar.
 I still ride a bit and shoot, but never did rope worth a hoot (apologies to Bee Ho Gray and Will Rogers).